51Degrees/ip-intelligence-dotnet/README.md

   - **FiftyOne.IpIntelligence.Engine.OnPremise** - .NET implementation of the IP intelligence on-premise engine.
   - **FiftyOne.IpIntelligence.Shared** - Shared classes used by the IP intelligence engines.
   - **FiftyOne.IpIntelligence** - Contains IP intelligence engine builders.
-  - **FiftyOne.IpIntelligence.Cloud** - A .NET engine which retrieves IP intelligence results by consuming the 51Degrees cloud service.
+  - **FiftyOne.IpIntelligence.Cloud** - A .NET engine which retrieves IP intelligence results by consuming the 51Degrees Cloud service.
 This can be swapped out with either the on-premise engine seamlessly.

 ## Installation